Battle Town Council

 - To attend and host receptions and other events associated with charitable and voluntary organisations operating within the Town Council’s area; thereby assisting in promoting their good works and affording them due recognition for their valuable contributions to the wellbeing of the local community

-Following the AGM on 17 May 2016, the Town Mayor for the next civic year is Councillor David Furness, and the Deputy Mayor is Councillor Richard Jessop.
+Following the AGM on 22 May 2018, the Town Mayor for the next civic year is Councillor David Furness, and the Deputy Mayor is Councillor Glenna Favell.